 Determine Your Down Payment

 The absolute minimum down payment you’ll need to purchase a home is 3% to 5% if you’re applying for a conventional loan and 3.5% if it’s an FHA loan.
-However, the ideal down payment is 20% of the home’s value.
+However, the ideal down payment is 20% of the home’s value, and for this you need to start saving as soon as possible.
 Less than this amount and you will have to add what is called private mortgage insurance (PMI).
 PMI protects the lender from most if not all losses sustained if the borrower defaults on their mortgage loan, and is required whenever a down payment of less than 20% is made.

 The cost of the PMI is included in your monthly mortgage payments, increasing the amount you’ll have to pay.
 If you can afford to put 20% down, do so.
 Not having to pay a PMI means a lower monthly payment plus savings on interest over time.